Water Bill Frequently Asked Questions

 Why are street light charges on my water bill?

 When the program began for streetlight service, there was no billing system in place.
 Utilizing the Cobb County Water System’s existing billing system proved to be cost-effective; whereas, creating a separate street light billing system would have significantly added costs.
-The street light funds go to the county’s general fund to pay for utility costs and other maintenance associated with providing this service.
+The street light fees go to the County’s Streetlight Program fund to pay for utility costs and other maintenance associated with providing this service.
 For street light repairs/outages, please use the online form, or contact your power company at one of the numbers listed below:

-While we provide this calculator to help our customers get an idea of how much they would incur on water bills based on the amount of water consumed.
+While we provide this calculator to help our customers get an idea of how much they would incur on water bills based on the amount of water consumed, note that it calculates an approximate charge only.
 This calculator is formatted with the standard 5/8 & 3/4 meter rate and base charge.
-It calculates an approximate charge only.
 Customers should call our Call Center at 770-419-6200 to get an accurate charge on their accounts.